-Pamela Hepp, shareholder in the firm's Healthcare section, comments on cybersecurity preparation guidelines in Healthcare Financial Management’s article “CFOs Play a Key Role in Cybersecurity Planning.”
+Pamela Hepp, shareholder in the firm's Healthcare section, comments on cybersecurity preparation guidelines in Healthcare Financial Management’s article “CFOs Play a Key Role in Cybersecurity Planning.” (signup required)

 Pam's comments include:

 There are many sources of guidance on preparing for cybersecurity.
 Insurance companies offer cyber insurance policies that cover some of the costs of cyberattacks, including the legal fees and forensic consultant costs, and correspondingly, they can recommend consultants who can guide preventive efforts, says Pam Hepp, a healthcare attorney at Pittsburgh-based Buchanan, Ingersoll & Rooney.

 Hepp adds that another source of help may be a law firm that specializes in that area.
 "One advantage of a law firm is that not only may the legal advice be protected under the attorney client privilege, but counsel may be able to engage the forensic consultant to guide the legal advice in connection with the investigation under the attorney client privilege.
 In addition, if the situation calls for remediation, such remedial measures likewise may be protected under the attorney client privilege," Hepp says.

 "It's a diverse cross-sectional group that has to be involved in what can be a robust investigative process that demands a lot of staff time," says Pam Hepp, a healthcare attorney who co-chairs the cybersecurity and privacy group at the Pittsburgh-based law firm Buchanan, Ingersoll & Rooney.